selirah/deel-autcomplete-component/questions.md

 ```

 React `setState` method is asynchronous for performance reasons.
-When the `setState` method is called, state are not updated, and component re-render trigger and not done immediately.
+When the `setState` method is called, state is not updated, and component re-render trigger is not done immediately.
 Instead, it batches the updates and performs a single re-render with all the accumulated updates at the end of the current event loop.
 This means React reduces the number of times it needs to re-render the component to improve performance.

 ## Question 9